 Every week, movie studios select candidates to enter the glorious battlefield for your hard-earned dollars.
 The weekend warriors of May 1, 2015 includes Avengers: Age of Ultron, as well as two limited releases.
 Box Office Battlefield is here to help you decide which movie(s) will take priority over the others and determine who will be victorious.
 Should you see ’em, skip ’em, or rent ’em?
+Find out after the break.

 Last weekend, Furious 7 continued to reign supreme as the overlord of 2015 box office.
 But there’s a new king is returning to theaters this weekend with its own sequel.
 Just another ragtag group of heroes, you may have heard of them before.
 Avengers assemble!
 This is the Box Office Battlefield: